kweingart08/ticket-taker/README.md

   * Unique values.
 Right now you could add multiple movies with the same name or multiple screens with the same room_number.

   * Deleting a screen or movie DOES NOT delete the showtime right now.
 I didn't think it would be likely to just delete a screen or movie that had active showtimes, but if that could happen, this would need updated.

+  * Admin cannot currently add showtimes via mobile.
+If they try, the datetime field does not populate currently with the current site.
+This would need updated if the admin would be adding showtimes on mobile.
+I made the assumption they would be adding via a computer.

 ## Ruby Version and Details for Setup